goelCharu/TestVagrantDemoProject/README.md

 <h2>How to run this suite ?</h2>
 Right click on testng.xml file and choose "Run testng.xml and provide the browser name like firefox or chrome , default is chrome".

 **NOTE**: create drivers directory in cloned code and place the .exe for chrome and firefox.
-Currey GIT does ot allow to push exe file
+Currey GIT does not allow to push exe file

 <h2>What to expect once tests are executed ?</h2>
 Three tests would run.
 One would fail and other two will pass.